gmetais/grunt-devperf/README.md

 ## TODO
-- Find a way to show gzipped file size
 - Write tests
 - Create profiles for phones and tablets (force viewport and UA, decrease some of the limits)